emanSaad/C-project/README.md

 9- List the products that need to be ordered;

-10- Exit the program and save everything into "clothData.txt".
+10- Exit the program and save everything into "clothData.txt" file.